mrinoybanerjee/AyurBot/README.md

 ## Project Walkthrough

-### AyurGPT: Using RAG Based LLM
+### AyurBot: Using RAG Based LLM

-This section provides a step-by-step guide to integrating a Retrieval-Augmented Generation (RAG) based Large Language Model (LLM) into AyurGPT, enhancing its ability to provide accurate and relevant Ayurvedic health advice.
+This section provides a step-by-step guide to integrating a Retrieval-Augmented Generation (RAG) based Large Language Model (LLM) into AyurBot, enhancing its ability to provide accurate and relevant Ayurvedic health advice.

 #### Text Extraction from Book